A unified quantum computing quantum Monte Carlo framework through structured state preparation: Cross domain QCQMC

 \subsubsection{Cardinality-Constrained MaxCut Optimization}

 Optimization problems defined on graphs play a central role in combinatorial optimization, where the objective is to make decisions based on the structure and weights of vertices and edges.
 The cost function in Eq.~\eqref{eq:maxcut_cardinality} defines a \emph{cardinality-constrained MaxCut problem} on a graph \(G = (V, E)\), where \(V\) is the set of \(n_\mathrm{nodes}\) vertices and \(E\) is the set of edges.
 This problem generalizes the classical MaxCut by introducing an additional constraint into the objective function.
 Specifically, consider a weighted graph in which each edge \((i,j) \in E\) has an associated weight \(w_{ij}\).
-The goal is to find a binary vector \(x = (x_1, \ldots, x_{n_\mathrm{nodes}})\), with \(x_i \in \{0,1\}\), that maximizes the weighted number of edges crossing a partition of the graph into two sets \(S\) and \(\bar{S}\).
-The \emph{cardinality constraint} enforces that exactly \(n_\mathrm{ones}\) vertices are assigned to the first subset, representing scenarios where only a fixed number of nodes may participate in the cut.
-In essence, the $f(H)$ for the \emph{cardinality-constrained MaxCut problem} can be formulated as:
+The target of the optimization problem is to find a candidate binary vector \(x = (x_1, \ldots, x_{n_\mathrm{nodes}})\), with \(x_i \in \{0,1\}\), which maximizes the number of weighted edges that cross a subset of the graph \(\Delta\).
+The existence of such a subset induces an effective partition of $G$ in \(\Delta\) and \(\bar{\Delta}=G-\Delta\).
+The \textit{cardinality constraint} enforces that exactly \(n_\mathrm{ones}\) vertices are assigned to the first subset, representing scenarios where only a fixed number of nodes may participate in the cut.
+In essence, the $f(H)$ for the \textit{cardinality-constrained MaxCut problem} can be formulated as:

 where \(\oplus\) denotes the binary XOR operation.
-The corresponding cost Hamiltonian,$H$, consists of two components: the MaxCut Hamiltonian \(H_\mathrm{MaxCut}\), and a penalty term \(H_\mathrm{c}\) enforcing the cardinality constraint, scaled by a parameter \(\lambda\):
+The corresponding cost Hamiltonian, $H$, consists of two components: the MaxCut Hamiltonian \(H_\mathrm{MaxCut}\), and a penalty term \(H_\mathrm{c}\) enforcing the cardinality constraint, scaled by a parameter \(\lambda\):

-Each vertex is encoded by a single qubit, with the computational basis states \(|0\rangle\) and \(|1\rangle\) representing membership in \(S\) and \(\bar{S}\), respectively.
-For example, the bitstring \((0,1,1,0)\) corresponds to a 4-node instance in which vertices 1 and 4 belong to set \(S\), while vertices 2 and 3 belong to \(\bar{S}\), satisfying the cardinality constraint for \(n_\mathrm{ones}=2\).

-This formulation naturally extends to other combinatorial optimization problems that impose a fixed ratio or count of zeros and ones in the optimal bitstring.
-An example is the \(k\)-vertex cover problem~\cite{tu2022survey}.
+Individual vertices are encoded in single qubits on the computational basis state, with $|0\rangle \in \Delta$ and $|1\rangle \in \bar{\Delta}$, respectively.
+For example, the bitstring \((0,1,1,0)\) corresponds to a 4-node instance in which vertices 1 and 4 belong to set \(\Delta\), while vertices 2 and 3 belong to \(\bar{\Delta}\), satisfying the cardinality constraint \(n_\mathrm{ones}=2\).
+This formulation naturally extends to other combinatorial optimization problems that impose a fixed ratio or count of zeros and ones in the optimal bitstring, e.g., the \(k\)-vertex cover problem~\cite{tu2022survey}.